Granite Bay Breast Reduction Surgery

 Will I be able to breastfeed after breast reduction?

 Many women successfully breastfeed after breast reduction; some have difficulty.
-Whenever possible, Dr. Clark keeps the milk ducts intact when moving the nipple/areola complex higher on the breast to help preserve ability to breastfeed.
+Whenever possible, our doctors keep the milk ducts intact when moving the nipple/areola complex higher on the breast to help preserve ability to breastfeed.
 However, very large breast reductions may require a “free nipple graft,” which totally removes the nipple/areola complex to relocate it.
 Learn more about breast reduction incisions »

-If you’re concerned about breastfeeding after breast reduction, tell Dr. Clark at your consult.
-She’ll gladly explain how the procedure may or may not affect your ability to breastfeed.
+If you’re concerned about breastfeeding after breast reduction, tell your surgeon at your consult.
+They’ll gladly explain how the procedure may or may not affect your ability to breastfeed.

 All the key facts you need

-Plastic surgeon Dr. Christa Clark is passionate about helping women feel comfortable and confident in their bodies.
-With 10+ years of experience performing breast enhancement procedures, an ability to understand her patients’ needs in a way only a female plastic surgeon could, and a no-compromise approach to patient safety, Dr. Clark puts your well-being first.
-Plus, her patients love their results.
+Our plastic surgeons are passionate about helping women feel comfortable and confident in their bodies.
+With years of experience performing breast enhancement procedures, an ability to understand their patients’ needs, and a no-compromise approach to patient safety, our doctors put your well-being first.
+Plus, our patients love their results.
 See what a few of them have to say »